Exploring Warsaw’s Nowe Miasto, with my top 6, sometimes quirky sights.

 I always try to bring you something wacky and occasional educational facts and figures (and not just the standard tourist stuff), hence the To Lubię Cafe, located in the tower of a church mentioned above.

 Samborska Street fits the bill quite well.
-At just 22 m in length, it is Poland's shortest street.
-The two buildings on either side of the entrance are address as being on Przyrynek Street and the 'street is a dead end, so there are no buildings addressed as Samborska.
+At just 22 m in length, it is Poland’s shortest street.
+The two buildings on either side of the entrance are actually on Przyrynek Street, and the street is a dead end, so there are no buildings addressed as Samborska.
 Yet another quirky fact.
-2 for the price of 1.
+Two for the price of one.